 - Lame Last Words: "Corn...nuts!"
 Cue keeling over due to bleach poisoning and crashing into a coffee table.

 - Favors for the Sexy: In the musical, she mentions this while coercing Veronica to stay with the Heathers.Heather Chandler: Guys fall at your feet, pay the check, help you cheat!

 - Gratuitous French: "Veronica.
 Jesse James.
 Quelle surprise."

-- Hidden Depths: Manipulative, ruthless bitch that she is, Heather herself is dealing with some issues of her own, mostly being pressured into having sex with a guy she dislikes in order to assure her status.
+- Manipulative, ruthless bitch that she is, Heather herself is dealing with some issues of her own, mostly being pressured into having sex with a guy she dislikes in order to assure her status.
 It seems the main reason she gets so mad at Veronica at the party is because Veronica herself won't be pressured into sex.
 (Coerced sex seems to be an expected part of 80s high school "popular people" society.)

-- Vitriolic Best Buds: With Veronica.You were nothing before you met me.
+- Vitriolic Best Buds: Heavy on the "vitriolic" and light on the "best buds" with Veronica, who is part of her Girl Posse but is very aware of what a heinous bitch she is.Heather Chandler: You were nothing before you met me.
 You were a bluebird.
 You were a brownie.
 You were a Girl Scout Cookie.
 I got you into a Remington party, and what's the thanks I get?
 It's on the hall carpet.
-I got paid in puke!Veronica: Lick it up, baby!
-Lick!
-It!
-Up!
+I got paid in puke!

 - Alpha Bitch: After the original one dies, Heather Duke takes over.
 She is in no way better than her predecessor.

 - Alto Villainess: In the musical, she has an alto voice and is an Alpha Bitch.